-Making the switch to a dairy-free/gluten-free lifestyle can be tricky at first, but with a few simple tricks and preparation hacks, you can save yourself a great deal of time and energy.
-Choosing one day a week to do meal prepping/planning is one of the most effective ways to ensure that you will be prepared for sticking to your dairy-free/gluten-free changes.
+Making the switch to a plant-based lifestyle can be tricky at first, but with a few simple tricks and preparation hacks, you can save yourself a great deal of time and energy.
+Choosing one day a week to do meal prepping/planning is one of the most effective ways to ensure that you will be prepared to integrate more plant-based eating.
 Below is a list of things to consider when preparing what to eat every week.

 1. Proteins – Protein sources are the most important component of a meal to prepare in advance in order to save time and money.

 • one the the Hilary's higher protein burgers: Super Cauliflower or Fiesta Black Bean

 2. Starchy vegetables – Starchy vegetables are great to cook at the beginning of the week all at once as they have a longer cooking time and keep for around a week after cooking.

 • Roast a large batch of starchy vegetables all at once – squash, sweet potatoes, regular potatoes, beets